Rare animal bird species threatened with extinction

 Because of El Nino, it rains less than usual in eastern Australia, Indonesia, the Philippines, India, South Africa and also in northern Brazil.
 In western South America, parts of Africa and parts of the USA, however, it rains much more than normal.
 In Europe, however, El Niño usually results in freezing temperatures.

+The Galápagos Islands belong to Ecuador and are located around 1000 kilometers west of the South American coast in the Pacific.
+Because of their special flora and fauna, they have been a UNESCO World Heritage Site since 1978.
+The endemic species that only exist there include marine iguanas, land iguanas and Darwin’s finches.
+In 1835, Charles Darwin visited the islands and became interested in their birds.

+The largest wave of bird flu ever documented is currently raging across several continents.
+The pathogen primarily affects birds, but has recently been found sporadically in several mammals such as raccoons, foxes and martens.
+In South America, thousands of seals and sea lions have already fallen victim to the virus.

-Expert is concerned: “Greatest danger for populations that only exist there and are not very large”
+Expert concerned: “Greatest danger to populations that only exist there and are not very large”

-Martin Beer, head of the Institute for Viral Diagnostics at the Friedrich Loeffler Institute (FLI), told the German Press Agency: “The greatest danger is probably for populations that only exist there and are not very large.”
-According to current findings, waterbirds and species that come into contact with them are particularly at risk.
+The head of the Institute for Virus Diagnostics at the Friedrich Loeffler Institute (FLI), Martin Beer, told the German Press Agency: “The greatest danger is probably for populations that only exist there and are not very large,” according to previous reports Experience has shown that there is a particular danger for waterfowl and species that come into contact with them.
 Songbirds, however, are less affected.
-Beer excludes Darwin’s finches: “At least I would say they don’t belong in the group that is at risk on the front line,” says Beer.
+Beer excludes Darwin’s finches: “They, at least I would say, don’t belong in the group that is at the front line at risk,” said Beer.

-The journal “Science” quotes virologist Thijs Kuike from Erasmus University Rotterdam as saying that diseases are rarely the cause of the extinction of species, but pathogens can bring small populations to the brink of extinction.
-This is especially true for animals like the Galapagos volcano, which only occurs in one place.
-With only 300 breeding pairs, it is considered the rarest seagull in the world.
-A tragic fate also befell the Humboldt penguin in South America.
+The journal “Science” quotes virologist Thijs Kuike from Erasmus University Rotterdam as saying that diseases are not common causes of species extinction, but pathogens can bring small populations to the brink of extinction.
+Especially for animals like the Galapagos lava gull, which only occurs in one place.
+It is considered the rarest seagull in the world due to only 300 breeding pairs.
+The Humboldt penguin also suffered a terrible fate in South America.
 Many of its species died from bird flu – it is related to the Galapagos penguin, which only occurs on the islands.

-To prevent further spread of bird flu in the Galápagos archipelago, local authorities have closed six tourist resorts.
-Tour operators were also asked to regularly disinfect their guests’ shoes and clothing.
-“You can’t really do anything more than general biosecurity measures and regional access controls because the virus is transmitted by wild birds,” explained the Greifswald expert Beer.
+To prevent further spread of bird flu in the Galápagos archipelago, local authorities have closed six visitor sites to tourists.
+In addition, travel providers were asked to regularly disinfect their guests’ shoes and clothing.
+“You can’t really do anything more than general biosecurity measures and regional access controls because the virus is transmitted by wild birds,” said Greifswald expert Beer.
 “You can’t restrict their migration and contacts.”

-He is currently particularly concerned about the possibility that the virus could spread to Antarctica.
-“There are up to 100 million seabirds that have their breeding grounds there,” he warned.
-A spread of the highly pathogenic H5N1 virus could have an even greater impact on bird life there than, for example, on the Galápagos Islands.
-“And that’s why everyone is looking at Antarctica at the moment.” (ank)
+He is currently particularly concerned about a possible spread of the virus to Antarctica.
+“There are up to 100 million seabirds that have their breeding grounds there,” he said.
+The spread of the highly pathogenic H5N1 virus could have an even greater effect on bird life there than, for example, on the Galápagos Islands.
+“And that’s why everyone is looking at Antarctica at the moment.” (ank with lots of DPA material)

-Machine support was used for this article written by the editorial team using dpa material.
-The article was carefully checked by the author before publication.

 #Rare #animal #bird #species #threatened #extinction